Volvo Cars: 1927–1999

 The trademark Volvo (which is Latin for 'I roll') was first registered by SKF on 11 May 1915 with the intention to use it for a special series of ball bearing for the American market but it was never used for this purpose (however in the application for the trademark, it was also designated for the purpose of automobiles).
 The SKF trademark as it looks today was used instead for all SKF products.
 Some pre-series of Volvo-bearings stamped with the brand name 'Volvo' were manufactured but never released to the market, and it was not until 1927 that the trademark was used again, now as a trademark and company name for an automobile.

 The first Volvo car left the assembly line on 14 April 1927, and was called the Volvo ÖV 4.
 After this the young company produced closed top and cabriolet vehicles, which were designed to hold strong in the Swedish climate and terrain.
-In the registration application for the Volvo logotype in 1927, they simply made a copy of the entire radiator for the ÖV 4, viewed from the front.
+In the registration application for the Volvo logotype in 1927, it simply made a copy of the entire radiator for the ÖV 4, viewed from the front.
 The round logo with the arrow pointing to the right (♂) is the Greek alchemical symbol for iron.

 Presented in 1944, the Volvo PV444 passenger car only entered production in 1947.
 It was the smallest Volvo yet, but became Volvo's most produced car, and spearheaded Volvo's move into the profitable American market.
 The first Volvos arrived in the United States in 1955, after the hardware wholesaler Leo Hirsh began distributing cars in California.
 Later, Texas was added, and in 1956, Volvo themselves began importing cars to the US.
-North America has consistently provided Volvo with their main outlet since.
+North America has consistently provided Volvo with its main outlet since.

 In 1963, Volvo opened the Volvo Halifax Assembly plant, the first assembly plant in the company's history outside of Sweden, in Halifax, Nova Scotia, Canada.
 In 1964, Volvo opened its Torslanda plant in Sweden, which currently is one of its largest production sites (chiefly large cars and SUVs).
 Then in 1965, the Ghent, Belgium plant was opened, which is the company's second largest production site.
 This was also Volvo's first location producing cars within the European Economic Community.
 In 1989, the Uddevalla plant in Sweden was opened, which was jointly operated by Volvo Car Group and Pininfarina Sverige AB from 2005 to 2013.